 For this reason, careful disinfection of the home environment, mainly where our pets usually lie down, is essential to fight infection.
 Therefore, we have written an article on how to clean a house where animals live.

+Moreover, the weather surprises us with unseasonably high spring/summer temperatures more and more frequently.
 That is why it is essential to use pesticides all year round.
-Fleas, as well as being able to cause allergic dermatitis, are the protagonists in the tapeworm life cycle and can transmit certain diseases, such as bartonellosis.
+Fleas can cause allergic dermatitis, are protagonists in the tapeworm life cycle, and transmit certain diseases, such as bartonellosis.

 Ticks